HubSpot/dropwizard-guicier/README.md

 going right away.

 ## Upgrading from dropwizard-guice
-There are a couple important changes to be aware of if you are upgradingn from [dropwizard-guice](https://github.com/HubSpot/dropwizard-guice).
+There are a couple important changes to be aware of when upgrading from [dropwizard-guice](https://github.com/HubSpot/dropwizard-guice).

 ### AutoConfig has been removed
 [Reasoning and potential workarounds here](https://github.com/HubSpot/dropwizard-guicier/issues/41).
 The workarounds are however, not recommended.